Written by: Rick Benson, PhD.

-The main side effects associates with Chaga mushroom are drug interactions.
+The main side effects associated with Chaga are drug interactions.
 For example, the extract may affect drugs that reduce blood coagulation (aspirin and warfarin for example).
-Remember, Chaga is an antiaggregant too, so adding these blood thinning effects to other blood thinners may be too much.
-Chaga contains minerals, proteins, polysaccharides and many more, which can add to the effects of those drugs.
+Remember, Chaga is an antiaggregant too, so adding these blood-thinning effects to other blood thinners may be too much.
+It contains minerals, proteins, polysaccharides and many more, which can add to the effects of those drugs.

-There are cases where Chaga mushroom supplements may interact negatively with insulin and other medications that are meant to moderate blood levels.
+There are cases where Inonotus obliquus supplements may interact negatively with insulin and other medications that are meant to moderate blood levels.

 Pregnancy & Breast-Feeding

-Those are the main Chaga mushroom warnings you should know.
-You can sead more on Chaga side effect page.
-Though the Chaga’s side effects aren’t widely researched, there are some similar studies with the Reishi mushroom that show that it can cause nosebleeds, itchiness, an upset stomach, dry mouth and throat and bloody stools.
+Those are the main Chaga warnings you should know.
+You can read more on Chaga mushroom side effect page.
+Though the Chaga’s side effects aren’t widely researched, there are some similar studies with the Reishi mushroom that show that it can cause nosebleeds, itchiness, an upset stomach, dry mouth and throat, and bloody stools.

-Let me guide you on how to buy Chaga.
+Let me guide you on how to buy this black gold.

 First of all, I want to warn you.
 Not everything that shines is gold!
-Buying Chaga online must be a very dedicated process for two reasons: there are spoiled, dubious products on the market that falsely call themselves .
+Buying online must be a very dedicated process for two reasons: there are spoiled, dubious products on the market that falsely call themselves.